camilovillam/camilovillam.github.io/projects/power_automate.md

 ## Description

-Different Power Automate flows to solve specific business cases, to automate repetitive tasks, or to increase team productivity.
-Standalone or as part of Power Apps.
+Selection of different Power Automate flows to solve specific business cases, to automate repetitive and manual tasks, or to increase personal and team productivity.
+Standalone or as part of larger solutions.

 ## Technologies and tools